Perspective | Bomb threats damage us, even when nothing explodes

 The faux bombers knew exactly what they were doing.

-Though prominent schools like Howard University in D.C. began getting the calls in January — there have been at least three so far in 2022 — most of the calls flooded the schools at the start of Black History Month this February.
+Though prominent schools such as Howard University in D.C. began getting the calls in January — there have been at least three so far in 2022 — most of the calls flooded the schools at the start of Black History Month this February.
 These campuses were created as safe spaces for African American students to learn and achieve with freedom and without fear.
 No coincidence that the timing of the bomb threats come this month, as parts of White America resist learning the full story of Black America.

 “Like many HBCU students I, myself, view our campuses as safe spaces for achieving excellence and being your pure, authentic selves,” Mikayla Sharrieff, a D.C. native and Spelman student, told Capital B News.
 “I wanted to be surrounded with people who look like me who also want to make an impact on the world.”